neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 Standardisation is incredibly useful, but it should not come at the expense of convenience. **datashuttle** should make managing your project easier than it is now—if not, we want to hear how it can be improved.
-Please can get in contact anytime through our
+Please get in touch anytime through our
 [GitHub Issues](https://github.com/neuroinformatics-unit/datashuttle/issues)
 or
 [Zulip Chat](https://neuroinformatics.zulipchat.com/#narrow/stream/405999-DataShuttle)!